dizhengao/plant-growth-chamber/Todos and Practices/Git-Workflow.md

-this is a sentence on 'zd' branch that zd wrote at 11.00.

-And this is added after 'zd' branch was created and the first push.

 # Workflow
 Git workflow https://www.atlassian.com/git/tutorials/comparing-workflows.
 Based on this, I think we can just have one branch (master) and both work on this.
 General workflow is to